pkardas/notes/books/cracking-coding-interview/notes.md

 **Experienced candidates.** More experienced engineers might see slightly less focus on algorithm questions.
 Some interviewers might hold experienced candidates to a somewhat lower standard.
 After all, it has been years since these candidates took an algorithms class.
 Others though hold experienced candidates to a higher standard.
-On average it balances out.
+On average, it balances out.

 The exception to this rule is system design and architecture questions.
 Performance in such interview questions would be